13 Travel Secrets Only Flight Attendants Know

 Hey, flight attendants don’t want to survive on airport food, either.
 When they’re looking for the best eats in whichever city they find themselves in for an extended period of time, they hit the Internet with a couple of specific keywords to zero in on the top spots.
 To instantly find the best of the best, google the name of your city plus “Food Network,” recommends one savvy flight attendant.

-Those bag check fees are for the birds, but one clever flight attendant says there is actually a way to duck and dodge the cost of stowing your luggage, and it has nothing to do with stuffing it in an overhead compartment.
+Those bag check fees are for the birds, but one clever flight attendant says there is actually a way to duck and dodge the cost of stowing your luggage, and it has nothing to do with stuffing it in an overhead compartment (though you can feel confident that the 22-inch carry-on from Speck Travel should definitely fit).
 “If you want to take your luggage into the airplane and not pay for check baggage fees, take your bags to the gate and just say you are willing to check your luggage at the gate to free up space.
 The gate attendant will almost always check it free of charge.”
 Don’t miss these other things your flight attendant won’t tell you.

 For more options